HarryWarrior/MacPractice/README.md

 ---

+## Write-Up — Track B: Sales & Outreach Agent

+The core problem I set out to solve was simple but painful: Mac Practice's sales reps were spending 30–45 minutes per prospect just doing research — manually searching clinic websites, scrolling LinkedIn, guessing what software they use, and then writing an email from scratch that often felt generic.
+At that pace, personalized outreach at scale was impossible.
+I built this agent to compress the entire discovery-to-draft workflow into under 60 seconds, with output that reads like a rep did the work themselves — because the AI is grounding every sentence in real signals: the clinic's job postings, their Google reviews, their decision maker's LinkedIn, and the specific pain points of whichever competitor software they're currently using.

+For the architecture, I made a deliberate choice to use Google Gemini with native Search Grounding as the primary engine rather than building a retrieval pipeline myself — Gemini searches the real web internally as part of generation, which means zero scraping infrastructure, zero rate-limiting on my side, and results that are current.
+I paired it with an OpenAI + DuckDuckGo fallback that activates transparently when Gemini hits its limits, so the system stays operational even on a free API tier.
+The competitor detection layer was a key design decision: instead of a generic pitch, every generated email automatically loads a playbook specific to Dentrix, Eaglesoft, Open Dental, or Curve Dental — turning competitor pain points into Mac Practice's opening angle.
+The full pipeline — research, score, draft, review, send — runs in a single-page Gradio interface with a Kanban board to track every prospect across five stages.

+The natural next steps I see are: integrating with HubSpot so researched prospects and approved outreach sync automatically into the CRM without manual data entry; adding a one-click WhatsApp send button that opens a pre-filled message directly to the prospect's number; building a sales rep chatbot that lets reps ask "what should I say to this clinic?" or "what objections will they raise?" and get coaching grounded in the prospect's actual profile; and expanding the competitor database with real pricing and churn data so the talking points get sharper.
+The foundation is already built to support all of it — the prospect model, the pipeline state, and the AI layer are all in place.

+---

 ## What It Does

 1. **Research** — Enter a clinic name, website, LinkedIn URL, Google Maps link, or phone number.
 The AI searches the real web across 8 source types (clinic website, Google Business, LinkedIn, job boards, dental directories, social media, news, competitor mentions) and compiles a structured 21-field intelligence profile.